Santiag0Herrera/pokeChallengeLink/README.md

 npm install @mui/material @emotion/react @emotion/styled
 ```
 ## Execution
-1. To start and run this project you must be compliant with the versions specified previously.
+1. Before starting and running this project, ensure that you have the correct versions installed as specified previously.
-After all the installations run in your terminal just to make sure all dependecies are correctly installed:
+After completing all the installations, run the following command in your terminal to ensure that all dependencies have been installed correctly:
 ```
 npm install
 ```
-Finally execute in your terminal the following command:
+Finally, execute the following command in your terminal to launch the project:
 ```
 npm start
 ```
-This will execute correctly the project on a new window of your browser.
+This will launch the project in a new browser window.
+If a window does not open automatically, go to http://localhost:3000/ .